CHRISTMAS IN HAWAII | 30 THINGS TO DO IN HAWAII FOR THE HOLIDAYS

-Depending on your own skill level, you will always want to pay attention to the weather before hiking and always bring water!!!
+Depending on your skill level, you will always want to pay attention to the weather before hiking and always bring water!!!

 1. Kaena Point

 The farthest point from Waikiki is the first on this list because it will probably be the hardest to complete, but if you can do this one, you will not regret it.
 A short walk from the end of the road will take you to an unbelievable location where you can find all types of wildlife during the Winter season.
-If you can’t find the 6-foot wind spanned Lassen Albatross flying all over the place, we don’t know what to tell ya.
+If you can’t find the 6-foot wind spanned Lassen Albatross flying all over the place, we don’t know what to tell you.
 Try to look for the Monk Seal sleeping on the lava rocks, but remember to keep your distance.
 You wouldn’t want some weirdos coming up to you while you were sleeping, would you?
 If you can start the hike around 2 pm and get out to the end around 3:30, you could have the best lighting for photos when you reach the point.
 Start your walk back at 5:00 and enjoy the sun dipping down into the ocean.
 This is also the best time to look for humpback whales.
 You will be able to spot their spouts out in the sunlight.
 If you can pull this one off, tag us in some of your photos on IG with #oahuphototours

 2. Diamond Head Sunrise

 The hike up to the Diamond Head lookout opens up at 6 AM no matter what time of year so you won’t always be able to catch the sunrise up here.
 However, during the winter months, when the sun is coming around 7 AM, you can get your booty in gear and get up to the top by 6:30 no problem.
 Learn the phrase Sumimasen (Sumi-Ma-Sen).
 This means excuse me in Japanese.
 You will have to part the red seas when hiking up.
-The Japanese love to get on this one early but kinda take their time.
+The Japanese love to get on this one early but kind of take their time.
 So don’t be rude, just let them know you’re hot on their trail.
 When you get to the top do not, we mean it, do not jump over the rail to hike to the next bunker closer to the Waikiki side.
 You will not get a much better view from there.
 We are serious … Have fun 🙂

 3. Makapu’u Lighthouse